-The last thing that twelve-year-old Misko wants to do is to move away from the city to spend time on the rez with her grandmother.
-And yet she feels strangely compelled to go, drawn by a pull she feels in her dreams.
+The last thing that twelve-year old Misko wants to do is to move away from the city to spend time on the rez with her grandmother.
+And yet she feels strangely compelled to go, drawn by a pull that she feels in her dreams.
 Maybe she can finally find out what happened to her mother, who mysteriously disappeared when Misko was four years old.

 Misko’s relationship to the rez shifts when she encounters a spirited horse named Mishtadim.
-But Mishtadim is being violently broken in by the rancher next door and his son Thomas.
-Thomas and Misko clash at first, only to find themselves drawn together by the wild horse.
-As Misko slowly discovers the nature of her unique bond with Mishtadim, she begins to feel a sense of belonging and understands for the first time what it means to truly be home.
+But Mishtadim is being violently broken by the rancher next door and his son Thomas.
+Misko and Thomas clash at first, only to find themselves drawn together by the wild horse.
+As Misko slowly discovers her unique bond with Mishtadim, she feels a sense of belonging and comes to understand the beauty of the world all around her.